Timotheeee/btd6_mods/custom_rounds/README.md

+Launch btd6 and go into a game

+press ctrl+F6, the console should say that the rounds were saved and will also give a list of bloon names. save the bloon names for later.

-Launch the game
+Close the game

 Go to the Mods/customrounds folder

-Now you can modify the text files to modify the rounds.
-If you don't know what the bloon names are, they will be in the console.
+Now you can modify the text files to modify the rounds, using the list of bloon names.

-when you're done, press ctrl+F7 to load them.
-You should now see a bunch of messages as the mod loads the rounds.
+when you're done, open the game, go on the map selection screen and at the bottom right you can change the roundset to the custom rounds (the one with a potion icon).
+You should also see a bunch of messages in the console as the mod loads the rounds.
 If you get an error when loading you probably messed up while editing.
 Make sure there are no empty lines in the file.
 Remember to send the console log when asking for help.
-You can delete the customrounds folder to restart from scratch
+You can delete the customrounds folder to restart from scratch.